allan-walpy/my-dev-guide/code_conventions.md

 ### Avoid inline comments

 If you feel the need to explain a block of code using a comment, consider replacing that block with a method with a clear name

 ### Use comments to explain complex/non obvious decisions

-Help the reader understand why you chose a certain soluon or algorithm and what you are trying to achieve.
+Help the reader understand why you chose a certain solution or algorithm and what you are trying to achieve.

 ## Naming Guidelines